AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

   -H 'Authorization: {Bearer-token}
 ```

-In this example you append the previous request body to the cURL call.
-Note that this request specifies that "NoneValues" not be included and that the `limit` of items to return is 10.
+In this example, you append the previous request body to the cURL call.
+Note that this request specifies that "NoneValues" not be included and that the `limit` of items to return be `10``.

 The response for this request is the same as the example response shown above.